siemens/ix/packages/documentation-redesign/docs/components/application/guide.md

 ## Usage
 ### Guidelines

 Application is a technical and infrastructural component without a direct visual appearance.
-It lays out the top level app elements like [header](.././application-header), [navigation menu](.././application-menu) and [content](.././content).
+It lays out the top level app elements like [header](../content).
 Furthermore, it controls the breakpoint handling and the theming of an application.

 #### Application switch